 Once you file your annual report the first time, all you need to do is update your form with new financial information every year and make any other necessary changes.
 Pay close attention to the filing deadline for your annual report, as there may be fines for late filings.

 Most states charge a small filing fee that you must include with your annual report.
 Apart from the annual report, your business might also be subject to state or local business taxes.

 In most states, business entities are required to choose a registered agent when they establish the business.
 A registered agent is a third party, registered in the same state where you established your business, who is authorized to receive official notifications and correspondence (such as tax forms or notices of lawsuits) on behalf of your business.

 If your business entity is registered in a state where it’s not physically located, you must have a registered agent so there’s someone in the state who can receive official correspondence at all times.
-For example, as I said, my company is registered in Delaware, but physically located in California.
-Our registered agent is The Company Corporation (disclosure: they’re also a client).

 Your registered agent can keep you in compliance by alerting you when your annual report filing is due, and even filing it for you for a fee.
 That way, no matter how busy you are taking care of business, you can make sure you’re taking care of the proper paperwork, too.

 The annual report might seem like just another item on your to-do list, but it can be more important than that.
 If your business is a nonprofit or publicly traded company, the annual report is a great opportunity to communicate with your donor base and shareholders.
 If you have a privately owned small business, then filing your annual report is required to keep legally operating.
 Make sure you understand your state and locality’s annual report requirements and file your annual report on time.

 Certificate of Good Standing: What It Is and How to Get One in Every State